rhine3/audiomoth-guide/guide.md

 ### Keeping track of recording schedules

-Firmware versions 1.4.0 and later have the ability to write the schedule description to the AudioMoth's microSD card to allow easier recordkeeping.
+Firmware versions 1.4.0 and later save the schedule description to the AudioMoth's microSD card to allow easier recordkeeping.
+This is saved when recordings are made, not when the AudioMoth itself is programmed.

 Additionally, you may save the completed schedule as a file for later reference, reuse, copying, and sharing.
 Clicking a saved configuration file itself may not correctly open the program.
 Instead, open the saved program through the configuration app itself.
 Select the menu option AudioMoth > Open Configuration.